tianyimasf/ai/_posts/2024-03-11-job-ritle-analyze copy.md

 We filter `ranked_list` iteratively by matching words in `title_words` one by one.
 And then we adds up all matching title counts and use `title` as an umbrella title for all matching titles.

-Another version of this later is much longer than this one but not much more complicated.
+Another version of this later in the notebook is much longer than this one but not much more complicated.
 The alteration is to add a `negatives` argument, and delete those "negative words" from the title to see if the title only consists of negative words.
 Here, negative words could be "data", and "junior".
 So if we want specialized analyst titles, then we want to filter for titles with the word "analyst", but also words other than just "data" or "junior" in the title.
 So we would add "data" and "junior" as "negative words".

 With the data we have, I created the following visualizations.
 The first one paint the picture of trends in major data job titles, like the number of seniority positions, and comparisons between different titles.
 Here are the graphs: